Mexico City: Sports

 Association football is Mexico's most popular and most televised franchised sport.
 Its important venues in Mexico City include the Azteca Stadium, home to the Mexico national football team and giants América and Cruz Azul, which can seat 91,653 fans, making it the biggest stadium in Latin America.
 The Olympic Stadium in Ciudad Universitaria is home to the football club giants Universidad Nacional, with a seating capacity of over 52,000.
 The Sports City Stadium, which seats 33,042 fans, is near the World Trade Center Mexico City in the Nochebuena neighborhood, and is home to the historical Atlante.

 América, Cruz Azul and Universidad Nacional are based in Mexico City and play in the First Division; they are also part, with Guadalajara-based giants Club Deportivo Guadalajara, of Mexico's traditional "Big Four".
 The city's three derbies are the "Clásico Joven", played between América and Cruz Azul, the capital's two most popular and successful teams; the "Clásico Capitalino", between América and Universidad Nacional, and the "Clásico Metropolitano", between Cruz Azul and Universidad Nacional.

-Mexico hosted the FIFA World Cup in 1970 and 1986, and Azteca Stadium is the first stadium in World Cup history to host the final twice.
-The city will be one of the host cities for the 2026 FIFA World Cup.
-Mexico City is the first Latin American city to host the Olympic Games, having held the Summer Olympics in 1968, winning bids against Buenos Aires, Lyon and Detroit.
+Mexico hosted the FIFA World Cup in 1970, 1986 and in 2026.
+Azteca Stadium is the first stadium in World Cup history to host the final twice.
+It is also the only stadium to host the tournament on three occasions.
+Mexico City was the first Latin American city to host the Olympic Games, having held the Summer Olympics in 1968, defeating bids against Buenos Aires, Lyon and Detroit.
 The city hosted the 1955 and 1975 Pan American Games, the latter after Santiago and São Paulo withdrew.
 The ICF Flatwater Racing World Championships were hosted here in 1974 and 1994.
 Lucha libre is a Mexican style of wrestling, and is one of the more popular sports throughout the country.
 The main venues in the city are Arena México and Arena Coliseo.